 Minooka Park's Mountain Bike Trails are OPEN.

-Project Updates: The Discover Trail Project Area at Retzer Nature Center will be temporarily closed for construction starting July 12th (see Trail Map).
+Project Updates: The Discover Trail Project Area at Retzer Nature Center may be temporarily CLOSED for construction (see Trail Map).
 We will be working on improvements to this area through mid-fall 2021.
+Please follow all posted signs.
 Learn more about the project.

 Waukesha County Park System consistently monitors our beaches for E. coli bacteria and blue-green algae during the swim season.